MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-switchless-content.md

 #### Logical network topology

 The logical network topology provides an overview for how the network data flows between devices, regardless of their physical connections.
-The following is a summarization of the logical setup for a three-node storage switchless Azure Stack HCI cluster:
+The following list summarizes the logical setup for a three-node storage switchless Azure Stack HCI cluster:

-- Dual Top of Rack (ToR) Switches:
+- Dual ToR switches:

-  - Prior to deployment of the cluster, the two ToR network switches need to be configured with the required VLAN IDs and MTU settings for the Management and Compute ports.
-For more information, see [physical network requirements](/azure-stack/hci/concepts/physical-network-requirements), or ask your switch hardware vendor or SI partner for assistance.
+  - Before cluster deployment, the two ToR network switches need to be configured with the required VLAN IDs and maximum transmission unit (MTU) settings for the management and compute ports.
+For more information, see the [physical network requirements](/azure-stack/hci/concepts/physical-network-requirements) or ask your switch hardware vendor or systems integrator (SI) partner for assistance.

 - Azure Stack HCI applies network automation and _intent-based network configuration_ by using the [Network ATC service](/azure-stack/hci/deploy/network-atc).